decentralized-identity/trust-establishment/spec/spec.md

 which provide information semantic meaning and classification for the data in a credential.

 ## Structure of this Document
 This document has two primary sections: In the first we describe the data models for [[ref:Topics]] and [[ref:Trust Establishment Documents]].
-In the second, we cover some usage of [[ref: Trust Establishment Documents]].t
+In the second, we cover some usage of [[ref: Trust Establishment Documents]].

 Examples in this document use the Verifiable Credentials Data Model [[spec:VC-DATA-MODEL]] and the [[spec:DID-CORE]] formats for illustrative purposes only; this specification is intended to support any JSON-serializable [[ref:Claim]] format.